Stonehenge Aotearoa – Better Than The Original Stonehenge?

 The rising of these stars marked the beginning of the year for Ancient Greeks, Egyptians and certain Asian cultures.

-They were also an important cluster for the Indigenous people of Australia, featuring heavily in the Dreamings of several groups.
+They were also an important cluster for the First Nations peoples of Australia, featuring heavily in the Dreamings of several groups.

 What to Expect at Stonehenge NZ